akash1156/Study-Notion-Edtech-Platform/README.md

    - Create `.env` files in both the root directory and the `/server` directory.
    - Add the required environment variables, such as database connection details, JWT secret, and any other necessary configurations.
    - Check the `.env.example` files in each directory for more information on the required variables.

+4. **Start the development server.**

+      ```bash
+      npm run dev
+5. Open the project in your browser at http://localhost:3000 to view your project.